eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 Zenoh SHM is fully decentralized and each Provider owns its own set of SHM segments.
 The Zenoh team provides recommendations on building corruption-safe SHM applications on an extended support basis.

+## Segment garbage collection

+Zenoh SHM uses POSIX named shared memory as the default backend.
+POSIX semantics for named SHM objects (created with `shm_open`) require an explicit `shm_unlink` to remove the name — the kernel will not automatically unlink the name when processes exit.
+Because of that, Zenoh implements two complementary cleanup mechanisms to avoid leaving orphaned / dangling shared-memory segments around.

+**POSIX background (short)**

+Named POSIX shared-memory objects persist until they are explicitly unlinked (for example with `shm_unlink`).
+On Linux these objects are visible under `/dev/shm`, so orphaned segments are often observable there.
+Abnormal process termination or use of low-level exit paths (e.g. `_exit()` or a hard crash) can prevent normal object destructors and language-level cleanup from running, so relying solely on automatic destructor behaviour is unsafe.

+**Zenoh mechanics**

+***Destructor-based GC***

+When every segment owner across all processes is dropped (for example: session transports closed, SHM provider stopped, and all buffer references released), the last process that used the segment unlinks it.
+Practical note: orderly shutdown is required for this to work reliably.
+Abnormal termination or using APIs that bypass normal teardown can prevent destructors/cleanup from running.

+***Dangling-segment GC***

+To handle cases where an owner crashed or called an exit path that didn’t run teardown, Zenoh includes a dangling-segment detection and cleanup routine.
+This routine can detect leftover segments and remove them; it is triggered in several situations:

+1. When a newly started process first attempts to use SHM (Zenoh inspects existing segments and cleans up detected dangling ones).

+2. On orderly exit of a SHM-enabled process (additional sanity checks/cleanup can run).

+3. When explicitly invoked by the user through the Zenoh API (manual/forced cleanup).

+**Recommendations & best practices**

+Always perform an orderly shutdown of your Zenoh resources on process termination: close sessions/transports, drop buffers, stop the SHM provider, then exit normally.
+This makes the destructor-based GC work reliably.

+Avoid using low-level exit paths that skip normal teardown (e.g., `_exit()`), and handle signals that may interrupt normal shutdown.
+Register graceful shutdown handlers so cleanup runs even on `SIGINT`/`SIGTERM`.

+If you expect processes to crash or be killed frequently, rely on the dangling GC as a safety net — but still try to minimize crashes.

+Provide an explicit operator/maintenance path in your deployment to trigger the user API cleanup for special cases (for example, during maintenance or automated restarts).

 ## Compilation

 In order to be able to receive and retransmit SHM buffers, you need to compile with `shared-memory` feature.
 In order to create new SHM buffers, you need to have both `shared-memory` and `unstable` features.